-Do you want your school psychologists to be on the cutting edge of emerging best practices during COVID-19, even when they’re juggling multiple roles?
+Do you want your school psychologists to be on the cutting edge of best practices in challenging times, even when they’re juggling multiple roles?

 - What if you could keep your school psychologists in compliance with special education mandates and assessment even with increased referrals?

-- Do you wish you had instant access to hundreds of school district leaders and psychologists across the country to find out what they are doing to support students’ Social Emotional Learning (SEL)?
+- Do you wish you had instant access to hundreds of school district leaders and psychologists across the country to find out what they are doing to support students’ Social Emotional Learning (SEL) and executive functioning?

 - Do you want to prevent your team from scrambling to figure our how to serve your students, prevent collective trauma, and support your staff’s well-being all alone?

-Imagine your school psychologists are supporting ALL students’ SEL…and keeping in compliance with special education assessment too.
+Imagine your school psychologists are supporting ALL students’ emotional, behavioral, and executive functioning needs…and keeping in compliance with special education assessment too.